lepealec/MSDS-6306-First-Case-Study/Main_Project.md

 ## 5: Garrattsville    NY
 ## 6:     Anchorage    AK
 ```

+### Report the number of NA's in each column.
-Sum of NA's per column
+Sum of NA's per column:

 ```r
 apply(combined_data,2,function(x) sum(is.na(x)))